katsuhisamaruyama/jxmetrics/README.md

 If your batch-process application employs JxPlatform2, you should use `jxmetrics-1.0-lib.jar` instead of `jxplatform-1.0-all.jar`.

 `MetricsManager` class provides APIs for calculating metric values.
 It also exports metric values into an XML file and imports ones from an XML file.
 The following API calls write the measured values into an XML file.
 In this case, `jxplatform-1.0-lib.jar` is also needed.

     JavaModelBuilder builder = new JavaModelBuilder(name, target, classpath);
+    JavaProject jproject = builder.build();
     MetricsManager manager = new MetricsManager();
     ProjectMetrics mproject = manager.calculate(jproject);
     manager.exportXML(mproject);